tongson/omnia/README.md

 Omnia -- Batteries included Lua
 =====

 Compile Lua and MoonScript source code into standalone executables.
-This makes it easy to Lua for general purpose scripting.
+This makes it easy to use Lua for general purpose scripting.

 Another Lua 5.3 build system for standalone executables.
 Targets ELF platforms and statically linking with [musl libc](http://www.musl-libc.org/).